CRVI/OpenCLIPP/README.md

 OpenCLIPP - OpenCL Integrated Performance Primitives
 =========================================================

-OpenCLIPP is a library providing processing primitives (image processing primitives in the first version) implemented with OpenCL for fast execution on dedicated computing devices like GPUs.
+OpenCLIPP is a library providing processing primitives (image processing and computer vision primitives) implemented with OpenCL for fast execution on dedicated computing devices like GPUs.

 It was designed to be simple to use and to have low overhead.